Native Plants

 Native plants are any plant that occurs naturally in a given area.
 There are many benefits to planting natives, including lower levels of care, pollinator benefits, and more.

 Because they are naturally found in an area, these plants are better prepared to grow there.
 Hampton Roads tends to have hot, humid summers.
 Non-native plants that don’t come from a similar environment may struggle and develop fungal diseases a native plant wouldn’t.
 These plants are better suited to handle the climate and weather of their native home than imported plants are.
-From winter temperatures, to summer rain levels and more.
+This includes winter temperatures, summer rain levels, and more.

 Natives also benefit local wildlife.
 Milkweed, for example, is the only known host plant of Monarch butterflies.
-These butterflies will only lay their eggs on this perennial and caterpillars will only eat it’s foliage.
-By planting natives like Milkweed, you are providing an important resource to all your local polinators, birds and other wildlife.
+These butterflies will only lay their eggs on this perennial and caterpillars will only eat its foliage.
+By planting natives like Milkweed, you are providing an important resource to all your local pollinators, birds, and other wildlife.

 Native Plants